jsoishi/bfd_group_website/content/research/leavitt.md

 link = "/jeff_oishi"
 +++
 # Basics
+In order to log in to leavitt, you will need to use `ssh` to connect to `leavitt.bates.edu`.
 When you log in to leavitt via `ssh`, you will be on the "head node".
 This node is identical to the other nodes.
 It has 28 cores and 128 GB of memory.
 This machine is for doing small analysis tasks and submitting jobs. **DO NOT RUN DEDALUS ON THE HEAD NODE**.
 Instead, use a job script to submit runs to the compute nodes.

 # Modules System